 Congress has a poor track record when it comes to cybersecurity legislation.
 The bills introduced so far give the government way too much power to intrude on our privacy online.

-This kind of online spying legislation would have a chilling effect on free speech — creating an environment in which we refrain from posting on Facebook, conducting Web searches, sending emails, writing blog posts or otherwise communicating online for fear that the National Security Agency could come knocking.
+This kind of online spying legislation chills free speech — creating an environment in which we refrain from posting on Facebook, conducting Web searches, sending emails, writing blog posts or otherwise communicating online for fear that the National Security Agency could come knocking.
+We’ve already seen this happen in the wake of Edward Snowden’s leaks about the NSA’s sweeping surveillance programs, which track our phone calls and monitor our Web activity.

 Whatever we need to do to protect vital national interests from cyberattacks, we can’t do it at the expense of our basic civil rights.
 We need to avoid this false choice between security and liberty.